techypoint/techypoint.github.io/_posts/create-a-website/2020-05-15-integrate-disqus.md

 <div class="imgCont">
   <img alt="Disqus Platform option" title="Disqus Platform option" src="/assets/img/create-a-website/comment-disqus/disqus-platform.png" />
 </div>
-- Step 8 - In this screen, you will see how to Integrate code in your website and video instruction is also available.
+- Step 8 - In this screen, we will see how to Integrate code in our website and video instruction is also available.

 ### 2. Integrate Code